- Sober Living Services

 Marcella Scott served on the Board of Trustees for 15 months prior to being hired for this position.
 She has over 25 years experience working with women in recovery.
 She is excited about working to develop and maintain funding streams, grants and marketing programs in order to ensure Our Hope cont...

 Vice President/Executive Director of Hope Network Rehabilitation Services

 Margaret Kroese currently serves as the Vice President/Executive Director of Hope Network Rehabilitation Services where she oversees business operations and provides guidance to the leadership team.
 Margaret is on the Executive Committee of the Coalition Protecting Auto No-Fault (CPAN), which advoca...

 Hope Network - Coldwater

-Hope Network- Grand Rapids
+Hope Network- Kalamazoo